joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6873996/2025/12/09/arne-slot-salah-liverpool-interview/

 **Is Mount finally offering United glimpses of the player they signed?**\
 `Mount clearly taps into a lot of what Amorim wants in a player.
-After two injury-hit seasons, the question is whether he can now kick on.`\
+After two injury-hit seasons, the question is whether he can now kick on`\
 https://nytimes.com/athletic/6874493/2025/12/09/mason-mount-man-united-improvement/

 **Jeremy O. Harris Is Released From Custody in Japan**\